 The critical analyst can locate counter-hegemonic defector voices if she looks hard enough.
 Mikyoung Kim (2012: 20-36) has described dissident defector statements and emphasizes how defectors are counter-hegemonic in both Koreas; their disillusionment with the South points to “the woes of rampant materialism and anti-communist indoctrination” (Ibid: 20).
 One defector has received particular attention for publicly stating that he “regrets” his defection (Shin 2013).
 “Seoul is no different from Pyongyang” other than “material matters, cultures and freedom of expression”, he says, yet “the fact that people of the same race were envious and jealous of each other and trying to differentiate them from the other made me question my choice of coming here” (Ibid).
 He has also claimed that eighty percent of defectors would return if not for fear of punishment: “They’d go, even if it meant they’d only be able to eat corn and porridge”, he says (Strother 2013).
 The point is not that this is ‘the real defector narrative,’ only that defector sentiments are much more complex than the popular literature and COI imply.

 Writing of defector witnesses as representative of the 24,000 defectors in South Korea is problematical; seeing these testimonies as representative of the majority of the DPRK population crosses into hyperreality proper.
 The distinct subjectivity of the ‘ordinary North Korean’ should be asserted to contest geographical, temporal and normative extrapolations of COI defector witnesses.
 The following chapter will show the indeterminacy of the CAH label and question the extraordinary victimhood of small minority of North Koreans it is referring to.
-There is no objective reason why these violations should elevated to calls for ‘action’ against the DPRK.
+There is no objective reason why these violations should be elevated to calls for ‘action’ against the DPRK.
 In fact, it is argued that this is profoundly counterproductive to North Koreans in general.

 Chapter Two AN IMMANENT CRITIQUE OF CRIMES AGAINST HUMANITY